 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
 Each thread must be 500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 250 words.
-(Outcomes: A, C, D)
+(MLO: A, C, D)

 The student will write a proposal that includes the title page, thesis statement, outline, and working bibliography of at least 5 sources.
-(Outcomes: B, C)
+(MLO: B, C)